GSA/fpki-guides/pages/fpki_piv-i_faq.md

-### Can My Agency Accept PIV-I Cards Issued By Our Contractors’ Company In Lieu Of Issuing PIV Cards To These Individuals?
+### Can I Accept My Contractors' Company Issued PIV-I Cards Instead Of Issuing Them Federal PIV Cards?

-* **NO**  Individuals including Federal contractors requiring routine access to Federally-controlled facilities or Federally-controlled information systems for a period of time greater than 6 months, must continue to be issued PIV Cards by the Federal Government in accordance with relevant policies.
+* **NO**  Individuals, including Federal contractors, requiring routine access to Federally-controlled facilities or Federally-controlled information systems for a period of time greater than 6 months, must continue to be issued PIV Cards by the Federal Government in accordance with relevant policies.
 ([M-05-24](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000TNLFAA4&field=File__Body__s) has further details on PIV/PIV-I credential requirements in line with HSPD-12 implementation.)

 [[Return to Table of Contents]](#table-of-contents)

-### Can Non-PIV Cards Issued By The Federal Government Be Considered PIV-I?
+### Can My Agency Issue PIV-I Cards?

-* **YES** The Federal Government may issue non-PIV identity and access cards to individuals who are outside the applicability of [Homeland Security Presidential Directive (HSPD)-12](https://www.dhs.gov/homeland-security-presidential-directive-12).
-Federal Government PIV Card Issuers may issue non-PIV identity cards that meet the PIV-I requirements specified in the [X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA)](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000ClrhAAC&field=File__Body__s) (FBCA CP).
-The FBCA CP specifies the minimum requirements for the Federal Government to rely on PIV-I Non-Federal Issuer (NFI) identity cards.
+* **YES** The Federal Government may issue non-PIV identity and access cards.
+Federal Government PIV Card Issuers may issue non-PIV identity cards that meet the PIV-I requirements.
 Example scenarios where this might apply include facility access cards issued to short term employees (e.g., summer interns) and identity credentials issued by the Legislative and Judicial Branches of the Federal Government.
+(For specifics and details, check out [M-05-24](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000TNLFAA4&field=File__Body__s) for PIV/PIV-I credential requirements in line with HSPD-12 implementation and [X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA)](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000ClrhAAC&field=File__Body__s) specifies the minimum requirements for the Federal Government to rely on PIV-I Non-Federal Issuer (NFI) identity cards.)

 [[Return to Table of Contents]](#table-of-contents)